11th Grade ELA Targeted Standards [RL] Reading Literature Strand Cluster: Key Ideas and Details

 Student Learning Targets:

-I can explain textual evidence.
+I can define and explain characterization.

 Skills (Performance) Targets